chrisdone/website/posts/halogen-is-better-than-react.md

 All in all, my conclusion is that TypeScript + React is a bad investment.
 It will cost you in dev time, bugs, maintenance, performance.
 Generally, I think the SPA trend is broadly misapplied, I prefer something like Htmx these days, but if I’m playing the SPA game, there are far better tools out there.

-If you know Haskell then PureScript is better at TypeScript at everything, and isn’t a dead-end like Elm.
+If you know Haskell then PureScript is better than TypeScript at everything, and isn’t a dead-end like Elm.